MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/error-visual-studio-2015-update-3-to-be-installed.md

 ---
-title: Error: This update requires Visual Studio 2015 Update 3 to be installed
+title: Error "This update requires Visual Studio 2015 Update 3 to be installed."
 description: Resolves an error that occurs because a required cumulative update (KB3165756) to Visual Studio 2015 is missing. ms.date: 04/15/2022
 author: jasonchlus